-This town offers more than 50 shops, restaurants, bed and breakfasts, and country inns.
-Guests have the opportunity to spend the layover exploring its offerings before heading back to Bryson City.
+This town offers over 50 shops, restaurants, bed and breakfasts, and country inns.
+Guests can spend the layover exploring its offerings before heading back to Bryson City.

 Carolina Shine Moonshine Experience

 Enjoy this All-Adult (21+) event and you’ll be served handcrafted, triple-distilled, craft moonshine.
-Taste moonshine flavors such as Apple Pie, Blackberry, Blueberry, Cherry, Peach, and Strawberry.
+Taste moonshine flavors like Apple Pie, Blackberry, Blueberry, Cherry, Peach, and Strawberry.